SASC logo SASC logo SASC logo

 • Furthest build-out line is new offside line (only called if obvious)

-• Opponents must retreat behind build out line whenever GK has possession
+• Opponents must retreat behind build-out line for Goal-Kicks or whenever GK has possession

 • GK is not allowed to punt or drop-kick the ball - must pass, throw, or roll the ball into play